Zawaya: Later history

 The rise of the Zawaya as merchants coincided with growth in demand for religious instruction.
 The distinction between Zawaya and Hassāni also began to blur, as each group entered the traditional occupations of the other.

 In modern Mauritania, the Zawaya and Hassāni are both considered noble castes, dominating the politics of the country.

 Wider influence

 The Zawaya introduced sub-Saharan Africans to the two main Sufi brotherhoods.
 Muhammed al-Hafiz (1759/60-1830) and his people transmitted the Tijaniyyah, while the Kunta, including the scholars Shaykh Sidi Mukhtar (1729-1811) and his son Sidi Muhammad, transmitted the Qadiriyya.

 There are records of Zawaya moving into the lands south of the Senegal in the seventeenth century, where they proselytized and intermarried with the local people.

 Nāșir al-Din had gained support from the Torodbe clerical clan of Futa Tooro in his struggle.

 After the defeat in 1674, some of the Torodbe migrated south to Bundu and some continued on to the Fouta Djallon.
 The Torodbe, the kinsmen of the Fulbe of the Fouta Djallon, influenced them in embracing a more militant form of Islam.

 In 1726 or 1727 the Fulbe were to launch their successful jihad in the Fouta Djallon.
 Later the Fulbe would establish Islamic states in Futa Tooro (1776), Sokoto (1808) and Masina (1818).

+In the late 1800s, Zawaya are referenced in a letter by the Kingdom of Jimma's Muslim state leader Abba Jifar II in Ethiopia to Hadiya rebel Hassan Enjamo.